Meet the Board

 Member At Large

-Pat Ritter is the Executive Director of TLC–The Treatment and Learning Centers, whose mission is to improve lives and expand possibilities for individuals with special needs throughout the lifespan.
-During her time at TLC, she has held various positions within the organization.
-She is a speech-language pathologist who began her tenure at TLC as the Director of Outpatient Speech.
+During her tenure at TLC, Dr. Ritter has served as a vital member of the leadership decision-making team.
 Her key achievements at the organization include the development of the philosophy and model for The Katherine Thomas School (KTS), a special education school which she started in 1995.
-Dr. Ritter also established therapeutic groups for children with sensory processing and autistic spectrum disorders and developed highly regarded early childhood programs based on development models for early intervention.
+Dr. Ritter established therapeutic groups for children with sensory processing and autistic spectrum disorders and developed highly regarded early childhood programs based on development models for early intervention.
 Over her career at TLC, Dr. Ritter has been an innovator for many programs that meet the evolving needs of the community.

 Arthur Ginsberg